tmartin-m/datafun-04-notebooks/README.md

 This section contains **one-time tasks** including:
 1. View file extensions and hidden files and folders.
-2. Install (or verify) a package manager for your operating system.
+2. Optional: Install (or verify) a package manager for your operating system.
 3. Install Python, Git, and Visual Studio (VS) Code for your operating system.
 4. Configure Git
 5. Install common VS Code extensions.